Thomas S. Nesbitt, M.D., M.P.H.

-Prior to becoming the interim vice chancellor, Nesbitt served as Associate Vice Chancellor for Strategic Technologies and Alliances, advancing the UC Davis Health System's excellence in telemedicine.
-Nesbitt is internationally known and highly regarded as a pioneer in using telecommunications technology to deliver a broad spectrum of health-care services and health professional education in rural areas.
-He established UC Davis' first telehealth link in 1992, and, today, UC Davis' Center for Health and Technology is recognized as a global leader in using telehealth and distance learning to meet the needs of populations in remote and underserved regions.
+Dr. Nesbitt is internationally known and highly regarded as a pioneer in using telecommunications technology to deliver a broad spectrum of health-care services and health professional education in rural areas.
+He established UC Davis' first telehealth link in 1992.
+Today, thanks to his work, UC Davis (with its Center for Health and Technology) is recognized as a global leader in using telehealth and distance learning to meet the needs of populations in remote and underserved regions.

 M.P.H., University of Washington, Seattle, Washington, 1988